ocademy-ai/machine-learning/_sources/prerequisites/python-programming-advanced.md

 assert greeting_with_p('John') == '<p>Hello, John!</p>'
 ```

-Now let's consider we wanted to decorate our greeting function by one more functions to wrap a `div` the string output.
+Now let's consider we wanted to decorate our greeting function with one more function to wrap a `div` in the string output.

 ```{code-cell}
 # This will be our second decorator.